Foods That Fight Cancer

 In one series of studies, resveratrol blocked the development of skin, breast and leukemia cancers at all three stages of the disease (initiation, promotion and progression).

 AICR has funded research on the following topics relating to grapes and the cancer-fighting components they contain.
-Click each topic to search for relevant AICR-funded research studies performed to date.
+You can search for relevant AICR-funded studies performed to date on our AICR Grants: